inclus16/rust_m_queue/README.md

 This library is a simple OOP-like wrapper around nix posix m_queue to communicate between processes through queue in unix environment.

-It contains two classes: Receiver and Subscriber.
+It contains two structs: IpcReceiver and IpcSender.

 Basic usage of sender: